Everest Three Pass Trek – 19 Days

 Day 03: Trek from Phakding to Namche Bazaar

-Namche Bazaar is the main Sherpa town of the Khumbu region.
-It has lodges, shops, cafés, bakeries, and mountain views.
+Namche Bazaar is the beating heart of the Khumbu region.
+It has lodges, shops, bakeries, cafés, and mountain views that will take your breath away.
+Welcome to the Everest region.

 • Altitude: Namche Bazaar – approx. 3,440m / 11,286ft